MarineEvoEcoLab/Lab_Website/content/post/2024-06-01-What a semester/index.md

 Phd students [Amy Zyck](/author/amy-zyck) and [Jacob Green](/author/jacob-green) pumped out something close to 700 exome library preps.
 Keeping me busy submitting sequencing orders and finding hard drive space!

+We welcomed Postdoctoral Fellow [Coline Caillon](/author/coline-caillon) to the team!

 We're also super lucky to have undergrads [Juliana Bucci](/author/juliana-bucci) and [Cierra Westbrook](/author/cierra-westbrook) agree to stay and work in the lab for a second summer!

 It's such a long list of achievements, and these are just the biggest ones.
 I have to say that I am just so incredibly proud of the PLOMEE team!